 3. Eat More Whole Grains

 Whole grains are a key component of healthy eating.
 They are a great source of fiber (as well as essential vitamins and minerals).
 Fiber promotes satiety and keeps you feeling full which prevents you from snacking throughout the day.
 Whole grains will also help keep you healthy by lowering your risk of cardiovascular disease, type 2 diabetes, and certain cancers.
-Arnold®/Oroweat® Sandwich Thins® rolls are a great way to get them in!
-Other delicious sources include brown rice, oats, quinoa, and even popcorn!
+Delicious sources include wheat bread, brown rice, oats, quinoa, and even popcorn!

 4. Stash Healthy Snacks

 It is easy to make poor food decisions when you are on the go, so keep your purse, car, gym bag, etc. stocked with nutritious and filling snacks.
 Have your emergency go-to stash that works for you.
 Here are some ideas:

 Nuts such as pecans, cashews, almonds, walnuts in individual bags